FudaWiki/fudawiki-files/hanafuda/games/toppa.md

 In all games mentioned below, a **standard hanafuda deck of 48 cards** is used, and all Yaku values are measured in **"yaku"**, which can be equated to points or cash.

 # Toppa for 2 players
-This game is a [hana-awase](/en/hanafuda/games/hana-awase) variant for 2 players only.
-It is possible to play with 3 players, but the mechanics are not explained.
+This game is a [hana-awase](/en/hanafuda/games/hana-awase) variant for 2 players.
+If played by 3 players, the game is called "Baka" [馬鹿 - ばか].

 In this game, each "yaku" is worth 20 points.
 For sake of simplicity, all yaku values will be measured in **points**.